Pre-Health Programs application deadlines

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to enter a Pre-Health Program.
 If you have a Premedical or Pre-Dental Committee Evaluation, it must be submitted with your application.
 A Committee Evaluation letter will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.

 Recommendations may be submitted online (preferred) or by mail.
-For online recommendations, please follow the instructions in the Recommendations section of the online application.
+Submitted recommendations are required to be on letterhead with an original or electronic signature.
+For online recommendations, please follow the instructions in the Recommendations section of the online application

 Standardized test scores